borgbackup/borg/docs/usage.rst

         can either leave it away or abbreviate as `::`, if a positional parameter is required.
     BORG_PASSPHRASE
         When set, use the value to answer the passphrase question for encrypted repositories.
+    BORG_LOGGING_CONF
+        When set, use the given filename as INI_-style logging configuration.
     BORG_RSH
         When set, use this command instead of ``ssh``.
     TMPDIR